Changes to the MOM Employment Act from 1 April 2019

 After the 1st of April 2019, the workmen earning up to $4,500/month and non-workmen earning up to $2,600/month will either get an extra day salary or a full day off.

 For all managers and executives, workmen earning more than $4,500/month, and non-workmen earning more than $2,600/month, they employer can compensate the employees by giving an additional day salary, a full day off or time off of less than a full day.

-The employers now will no longer be able to deduct the employee's salary without a written consent.
-This may include breaking, damaging, losing office or employer's property and being absent from work.
+The employers now will no longer be able to deduct the employee's salary without written consent.
+This may include breaking, damaging, losing office or employer's property, and being absent from work.

-The new amendments in the employment act also address hospitalisation leaves.
-Time of recovery from the illness, time spent in isolation on doctors' advice during illness and hospital care after being discharged from the hospital will also be covered under hospitalisation leave.
+The new amendments in the employment act also address hospitalization leaves.
+Time of recovery from the illness, time spent in isolation on doctors' advice during illness, and hospital care after being discharged from the hospital will also be covered under hospitalization leave.

 With the new Employment Act in effect from 1st April 2019,